szkrd/springald/docs/config.md

   // auto center window position on show?
   "centerOnShow": true,

+  // window show timeout in msec, to avoid the initial blink caused by the unpainted white bg "paintDelay": 0,

   // do not center by default, use fixed coords (in case auto centering/resizing fails)
   // examples: `[]`, `[100, 50]`, `null` or `undefined`
   "fixPosition": [200, 100],